-Rabbi Norman Lowenthal, msw, m.ed is our Lower School Guidance Counselor.
+Rabbi Norman Lowenthal, MS Ed., MSW, LCSW-C is our Lower School Guidance Counselor.
 The School Counseling Program supports and enhances the school's educational program by addressing the needs of children comprehensively and systematically.
 When children have worries connected to school or home, it can adversely affect their ability to be successful in school and in life in general.
 Through prevention and intervention programs, these barriers to learning are addressed.
-Rabbi Lowenthal consults with parents and teachers and interacts with students in three basic ways: classroom guidance lessons, small group counseling sessions, and individual counseling.
-Classroom guidance lessons consist of activities on topics of particular concern or interest as identified by the classroom teacher or the developmental needs of students, i.e. self-esteem, responsibility, and social skills.
-Small group counseling sessions are designed around a particular topic such as making friends, changing family structures, and organization skills.
-Students are recommended for groups by parents, faculty, or Rabbi Lowenthal himself.
-Students can also receive individual counselling from Rabbi Lowenthal.
-Referrals for individual counselling are made by parents, faculty and the students themselves.
+Rabbi Lowenthal consults with parents and teachers and interacts with students through classroom guidance lessons, small group counseling sessions, and individual counseling.
+Classroom guidance lessons consist of activities on topics of concern or interest as identified by the classroom teacher or the developmental needs of students, i.e. self-esteem, responsibility, and bullying.
+Small group counseling sessions are designed around topics such as making friends, changing family structures, and social skills.
+Students can also receive individual counselling.
+Referrals for individual counselling are made by parents, faculty, and the students themselves.
 Rabbi Lowenthal can be reached at 410-484-6600 ext.
-322. Students can communicate directly with Rabbi Lowenthal through a special mailbox located in the Elementary lobby.
+7322.
+Parent consultation regarding parenting concerns are always welcome.
+Students can communicate directly with Rabbi Lowenthal through a special mailbox located in the Elementary lobby.
+Additionally, when possible, Rabbi Lowenthal provides mentoring to school counseling interns who assist in supporting our school counseling program.